 Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

-This guide is designed to help you navigate through it all with ease.
+This guide is designed to help you navigate through it all and choose what’s best for you.

-We’re going to simply explain the basic pieces of your tennis equipment and how each of them affects your game.
+We’re going to explain the basic pieces of your tennis equipment and how each piece impacts your game.

-You have to understand that some pieces of equipment simply add a competitive boost to your game and that there’s more hype to some components than people let on.
+Some pieces of equipment add a competitive boost to your game, while others have more hype than they deserve.

 If you’d like to see a graphical breakdown of the tennis gear, we got you covered: